Alex Lockwood – Shift and Signal

 Download or stream Episode #2 here

-A guided walk for this podcast will take place on Wednesday 29 November.
-The walk will be followed by refreshments and a discussion with participants and some people featured in the podcast.
+A guided walk for this podcast took place on Wednesday 29 November.
+The walk was followed by refreshments and a discussion with participants and some people featured in the podcast.

 EPISODE #3: RELINQUISH HUMANITY